lab11/lab11-ec2-deployer/README.md

 # 4. Run Terraform

-Run `terraform apply` to create the necessary AWS resources.
-First Terraform will show you what AWS resources it plans to create, and if you confirm, it will create those resources.
+Run `terraform apply` to create the AWS resources.
+First Terraform will show you what AWS resources it plans to create (if any), and if you confirm, it will execute the plan.
+It will then output the public IP(s) of the instance(s).

-The first time you run `terraform apply`, Terraform will **not** show you the public IP(s) of the instance(s).
+IMPORTANT: If you are creating spot instances, the first time you run `terraform apply`, Terraform will **not** show you the public IP(s) of the instance(s).
 This is because of the way that spot instances work.
 The Terraform module creates a _request_ for an instance, rather than creating an EC2 instance directly like it would with an on-demand instance.
 That means there may not be an IP address available yet by the time the first `terraform apply` finishes.
 Simply run `terraform refresh` afterwards to get the public IP(s).
 If you ever forget the IP addresses, running `terraform refresh` will fetch the latest state of the infrastructure and list them for you.

+Another limitation of spot instance requests is that the AWS API does not allow users to set tags/names for the instances through the requests.
+This means that while on-demand instances created with this project will have names in the EC2 dashboard and tags with contact information, spot instances will not.
+However, you can still identify which instances are associated with your project by their security groups and key names.
+Those resources will also have contact information in the tags.

 Once you have the public IP(s), you should be able to SSH into each instance with `ssh ec2-user@<ec2_public_ip>` to confirm that the instance is up.
 You can then move on to configuring the server.